2020 Kawasaki KLX140L (KLX140RL) Long Term Owner Review

 Overview

 The build quality seems ok (see comments below).
 The bike is reasonably light for the class, and it's fairly easy to ride.
 It's certainly not intimidating for a new rider provided they're tall enough for the seat height.
-Our kid has progressed quite a bit as a rider and is quite confident and competent on the trails provided it doesn't get too challenging.

 We are still on the stock tires.
 They've been fine for trail riding, but the bike hasn't been ridden real aggressively.
 The trails (mostly twin track) have varied from smooth dirt, gravel, mud, puddles, small loose rocks, embedded rock, from level ground to moderately steep hills (easy to intermediate conditions).